-For a full-time, this income corresponds at least to the monthly minimum wage (\le 1,922.96 in 2016, \le 1,998.59 in 2017 and 2018) and is limited at \le 3,204.93 in 2016 and at \le 3,330.98 in 2017 and 2018.
+For a full-time, this income corresponds at least to the monthly minimum wage (\notin 1,922.96 in 2016, \notin 1,998.59 in 2017) and is limited at \notin 3,204.93 in 2016 and at \notin 3,330.98 in 2017.

 Long-term care cash benefit (Prestation en espèce en cas de dépendance).
-Compulsory long-term care social insurance financed by a special contribution from the insured and by the State, covering all persons bound by a sickness insurance, with in kind and cash benefits.
+Compulsory longterm care social insurance financed by a special contribution from the insured and by the State, covering all persons bound by a sickness insurance, with in kind and cash benefits.
 Benefits in kind can be combined or replaced by cash benefits.
 Cash benefits remunerate persons who are not working on behalf of a professional services network.
 The amount of the benefits totals half of the value of the benefit in kind.
-Benefit amount per hour: €25.
-Maximum cash benefits amount per week: €262.50.
+Benefit amount per hour: ≤ 25 .
+Maximum cash benefits amount per week: ≤ 262.50 .